elad/node-cluster-socket.io/README.md

 	// server is assumed to be on localhost:6379.
 You don't have to
 	// specify them explicitly unless you want to change them. io.adapter(sio_redis({ host: 'localhost', port: 6379 }));

+	// Here you might use Socket.IO middleware for authorization etc.

 	// Listen to messages sent from the master.
 Ignore everything else. process.on('message', function(message, connection) {